sparkney/danceguide/index.md

 # Contribute

 We appreciate all kinds of comments and suggestions on how to improve the project.
 If you like to contribute code, you're more then welcome.
-Please contact the maintainer. <span style="color:lightblue">TODO: Contact information.</span>
+Please [contact the maintainer](#contact).

 # Disclaimer
 This software is distributed under the [BSD 3-Clause License](/LICENSE.html)